 A baby who is choking may have an open mouth, but their tongue likely won’t be sticking out, they may not be making such noise at all, they might look more panicked than fussy, and they may start to go bluer in the face.

 Basically, if they’re making noise, they’re likely gagging.
 If it’s silent, it’s choking.

 What happens if you wean baby too early?

-Weaning a baby before 4-6 months, or before they’re ready, can have an increased risk of choking.
+Weaning a baby before six months, or before they’re ready, can have an increased risk of choking.

-It can also mean that they’re not getting the nutrients they need to keep growing ‒ breastmilk and formula have everything a growing baby needs, especially as their digestive system is continuing to develop.
+It can also mean that they’re not getting the nutrients they need to keep growing – breastmilk and formula have everything a growing baby needs, especially as their digestive system continues to develop.

 If you’re considering trying baby-led weaning before 6 months, it’s best to check with your pediatrician.

 Honestly, it depends on which doctors you ask.

 Some pediatricians recommend baby-led weaning as it can build a healthy relationship with food.

 Other doctors suggest traditional baby weaning with pureed food or weaning baby only from 12 months.